 Manhattan Moves Uptown

 The Murray family had acted just in time.
 In 1848, Lexington Avenue was opened from 30th to 42nd Street and in 1851, the Fourth Avenue railroad tracks were covered over from 32nd to 40th Streets.
-The eight-block stretch of road was renamed Park Avenue, and the description was apt-the central malls were lavishly planted and featured well-groomed paths suitable for an enjoyable stroll.
+The eight-block stretch of road was renamed Park Avenue, and the description was apt; the central malls were lavishly planted and Park Avenue became a place for an enjoyable stroll.

 People of wealth were beginning to move uptown from lower Manhattan, and Murray Hill was a now a favored destination.
 But it was obvious that Murray Hill had arrived as a neighborhood when the Astors moved uptown.
 It was the Mrs. Astor who ruled society in the late 1800s from her mansion on the northwest corner of Fifth and 33rd Street.
 This was the mansion with the famous ballroom that would hold only 400 people-the only 400 who counted.